wp-plugins/geoswitch/readme.txt

 = Why do I see only question marks instead of my location? = Your IP was not found in the database.
 The most usual cause if that your browser and server are behind a NAT and you are getting a private IP not a public one.
 For debugging purposes you can set the IP used by plug-in in the settings page.
 = My location is wrong/partial.
-How comes? =
+How come? =
 Geolocation using IP addresses is not entirely accurate.
 The geolocation relies on a static database of addresses and their approximate location, not exact location like mobile GPS.
 To ensure maximum accuracy make sure you have the latest database.
 Purchasing the non-lite version of the database from MaxMind